dahadaller/git-sqlite/README.md

 ## poke around the data:

-You don't have to install this project to poke around the data; simply download the  `commit.db` sqlite file from the data directory of this repository, and query it with the sqlite client of your choice.
-For each repository specified in the Airflow Variables (more on how to set those variables in the next section), two tables are created in the `commit.db` sqlite file in the data directory of this repository.
-These are named with the following template: `{name of repo}_commits`   and`{name of repo}_files_changed`.
-Currently the pipeline includes tables for  [Luigi](https://github.com/spotify/luigi) , [Airflow](https://github.com/apache/airflow), [Hadoop](https://github.com/apache/hadoop), [Hive](https://github.com/apache/airflow), [Spark](https://github.com/apache/spark), and [Scala](https://github.com/scala/scala).
+You don't have to run the data pipeline to poke around the data; simply download the  `commit.db` sqlite file from the data directory of this repository, and query it with the sqlite client of your choice.
+For each repository specified in the Airflow Variables (more on how to set those variables in the next section), two tables are created in `commit.db` per repository.
+These are named with the following template: `{name of repo}_commits` and `{name of repo}_files_changed`.
+Currently the pipeline includes tables for  [Luigi](https://github.com/spotify/luigi) and [Scala](https://github.com/scala/scala), however other repositories can be added by changing the `repo_urls` Airflow Variable.
 Let us take the tables created for the Luigi project:

 - **luigi_commits**: a table that, for each commit, has the following columns
     - **commit**: the full commit hash